 Components of personal income

 - Quarterly Census of Employment and Wages (QCEW), data series from the administration of the state unemployment insurance system reported by each state.
-The data, which are provided to BEA by the Bureau of Labor Statistics, include quarterly wage and salary disbursements and monthly employment by county and industry.
+The data, which are provided to BEA by the Bureau of Labor Statistics, include quarterly wages and salaries and monthly employment by county and industry.
 This makes up 95% of wages, and wages is more than 50% of personal income.

 - Internal Revenue Service data from the Federal income tax program